 There are endless considerations when choosing the right home for you and your family, which can sometimes leave you feeling confused and overwhelmed.
-The key to making the right choice is having a clear idea of what’s best for you and your lifestyle.
+The key to making the right choices about your new home is having a clear idea of what’s best for you and your lifestyle.
 The sooner you have a clear vision, the smoother your journey, and the happier you’ll be with your decision.

 Here are our top 5 considerations before buying a home.

 Ask yourself what your budget is, and more importantly, if it’s realistic and manageable.
 Watch out for unexpected or hidden expenses.
 Some builders charge extra for things like unforeseen retaining, connecting to services (i.e. water, power or sewer) and site access issues.
-You may like to look for a homebuilder who offers a fixed price guarantee, so there are no nasty surprises!
+Make sure you discuss charges like these before you build to ensure so there are no nasty surprises!

 It can be tough finding the right balance between buying your dream home and being able to finance it – but the process should be exciting, not stressful.
 Be honest with yourself about what is manageable.
 There’s no point buying your dream home, if you have no money left to enjoy life!